telefonicaid/fiware-cygnus/docker/README.md

 	docker-compose -f ./docker/0.compose.jar-compiler.yml -p cygnus run --rm compiler

-This will create an image containing maven, then will call a script which will mount this directory, retrieve the maven dependencies and start the compilation of the jar into the `target` directory.
+This will create an image containing maven, then, call a script which will mount this directory into the container, retrieve the maven dependencies and start the compilation of the jar into the `target` directory.

 NOTE: Be careful not to have any symlinks in your route, as there is a weird bug that does not permit you to build your image (`unable to prepare context: The Dockerfile (/Users/mikehappy/code/fiware-cygnus/docker/Dockerfile.test) must be within the build context (.)`).